jonascheng/serverless-architecture-with-aws/README.md

 # Background

 * What does a typical 3-tier architecture look like?
-    * Building blocks: a presentation layer, business logic layer, and database layer.
+    * Building blocks: presentation tier, business logic tier, and database tier.
 ![](https://raw.githubusercontent.com/jonascheng/serverless-architecture-with-aws/master/img/Architectural_pattern_for_a_simple_three-tier_application.png)

-* We have to take care of auto-scaling, caching, routing and many other tasks that add up to an organizations’ responsibilities.
+* We have to take care of scaling, caching, routing and many other tasks that add up to an team’s responsibilities.

-* A new way of using serverless architecture has emerged, and Amazon Web Services (AWS) is taking all right steps to make serverless architecture friendlier and more powerful.

 ***

 # Why serverless architecture?

+A new way of using serverless architecture has emerged, and **Amazon Web Services (AWS)** is taking all right steps to make serverless architecture friendlier and more powerful.

 * **Operating System** - no need to select, secure, configure, administer or patch the OS.
-    * Servers require frequent refreshing with software to keep them up-to-date and bug-free.
 * **Servers** - no cost risk of over-provisioning and no performance risk of under-provisioning.
-    * A minimum number of servers are required to run the services to achieve HA.
 * **Capacity** - no need to monitor utilization and scale capacity based on load.
 * **High Availability** – compute resources are available across multiple AZs.

+This is not to say that there will be no servers involved.
+Instead developers, and organizations building their applications with popular frameworks can now focus on their applications, not their backend.

 ***

-* This is not to say that there will be **NO** servers involved.
-Users, developers, and organizations building their applications with popular frameworks can now focus on their applications, not their backend.

-***

 # Transform from 3/N-tier

-* Presentation tier - AWS offers S3.
+* **Presentation tier** - AWS offers S3 for static web site content, or API Gateway as front door.
-* Business logic tier - AWS offfers API Gateway, and Lambda.
+* **Business logic tier** - AWS offfers Lambda.
-* Data tier - AWS offers a variety of data store services, eg. RDS, SynamoDB, ElastiCache, Redshift.
+* **Data tier** - AWS offers a variety of data store services, such as RDS, SynamoDB, ElastiCache, Redshift.

 ![](https://raw.githubusercontent.com/jonascheng/serverless-architecture-with-aws/master/img/Architectural_pattern_using_a_VPC.png)